Youth Justice Advocacy Training – for Solicitors

 - The sentencing framework relating to children

-- Legal duties owed to children and other local organisations
+- Legal duties owed to children by the courts and other local authorities